-But alas, your dog senses your will to sleep, and has decided now is the perfect time to bark, whine and howl.
-The problem is, if you go to your dog to tell them to shut up, you teach them that you’ll give them attention when they bark and whine.
+But alas, your dog senses your will to sleep and has decided now is the perfect time to bark, whine and howl.
+If you "shush" your dog, you teach them that you'll give them attention when they bark and whine.
+But if you leave them be, they'll bark and howl endlessly.

 The solution to fixing this lies in figuring out why they bark in the first place.